-- ⇒ prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary; - ⇒ assume that every child with the same condition requires the same treatment; - ⇒ ignore the views of the child or their parents; or ignore medical evidence or opinion, (although this may be challenged); - ⇒ send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans; - ⇒ if the child becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable; - ⇒ penalise children for their attendance record if their absences are related to their medical condition eg hospital appointments; prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively;
+- ⇒ prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary; - ⇒ assume that every child with the same condition requires the same treatment; - ⇒ ignore the views of the child or their parents; or ignore medical evidence or opinion, (although this may be challenged); - ⇒ send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans; - ⇒ if the child becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable;

-Holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff
+Holding the Headteacher to account for the educational performance of the school and its pupils, and the performance management of staff

-Overseeing the financial performance of the organisation and making sure its money is well spent
+Overseeing the financial performance of the school and making sure its money is well spent

-- ⇒ require parents, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
-No parent should have to give up working because the school is failing to support their child's medical needs; - ⇒ prevent children from participating, or create unnecessary barriers to children participating in any aspect of school life, including school trips, eg by requiring parents to accompany the child.
+- ⇒ penalise children for their attendance record if their absences are related to their medical condition eg hospital appointments; prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively; - ⇒ require parents, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
+No parent should have to give up working because the school is failing to support their child's medical needs: - ⇒ prevent children from participating, or create unnecessary barriers to children participating in any aspect of school life, including school trips, eg by requiring parents to accompany the child.